 What is a marketing information system?

 A marketing information system is a tool used by managers and marketing teams to collect, store, and analyze data properly.
-In other words, if marketing information management is the “what," then a marketing information system is the “how.”
+In other words, if marketing information management is the “what," then a marketing information system is the “how,” and an efficient system can show you "why" marketing metrics are important.

 To set one up, begin with acquiring data.
 Every marketing information system uses these four building blocks: